 - Create effective professional memos, proposals, technical definitions, and reports.

-- Integrate effectively visual items in technical documents, including charts, graphs, tables, drawings, photographs, and schematics.
+- Integrate effectively visual items in technical documents,

 - Understand how to analyze, incorporate, and properly attribute data from research.

 - Use a cover letter, résumé, and LinkedIn profile in an effective job search.